Housing is a human right.

 No Displacement on Stolen Native Land

-The VTU's Constitution is the basis of unity for our organization and outlines the founding values and goals which we are always striving for.
+The Constitution provides the framework for our organization and outlines the founding values and goals which we are always striving for.
 The Bylaws are the guides for our day to day operations.
+(Updated - May 2022)